Ebiroll/qemu_esp32/README.md

      (unsigned)htons(ethhdr->type));

-     // Some threads when running lwip and the exho task, "tiT"   tcpip
+     // Some threads when running lwip and the echo task, "tiT"   tcpip
      "ech"
      "mai"   main task